grace-guides/gs-spring-boot-gorm/README.md

 ```

 > [!NOTE]
-> In Grace 2023.1.0, you can also place GORM Entity in the `src/main/groovy`.
+> After Grace 2023.1.0, you can also place GORM Entity in the `src/main/groovy`.

 Creating `PostService.groovy` and place it in `app/services`,